Red Sox vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- In four games over the last 10 matchups when favored by bookmakers, the Red Sox have a record of 3-1.
+- In six games as the underdog over the last 10 matchups, the Red Sox have posted a mark of 2-4.

 Red Sox Betting Records & Stats

-- The Red Sox have been the moneyline favorite nine total times this season.
-They've finished 5-4 in those games.
+- The Red Sox have been victorious in two of the six contests they have been chosen as underdogs in this season.

-- Boston has gone 5-4 when it has played as moneyline favorites with odds of -120 or shorter (55.6% winning percentage).
+- Boston has played as an underdog of +135 or more twice this season and lost both games.

-- Based on this game's moneyline, the Red Sox have an implied win probability of 54.5%.
+- The moneyline set for this matchup implies the Red Sox have a 42.6% chance of coming away with a victory in the contest.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.